Yaman-Sa/Zen_City_Bike_Rental/03_Analysis_and_Predictions.md

 ```
 Data-Driven Operational Directives for Q2 2022

 * Implement Hard Dock Caps for Classics at Sinks: Programmatically or operationally limit the number of classic bikes allowed to occupy slots at 21st/Speedway @ PCL and Guadalupe/West Mall.
-If classic bikes fill more than 20% of these premium docks, field technicians must immediately trigger a clearing sweep.
+If classic bikes fill more than certain percent of these premium docks, field technicians must immediately trigger a clearing sweep.

 * Targeted Fleet Injections: Prioritize rebalancing drop-offs of classic bikes exclusively to the high-departure West Campus zones (Dean Keeton, 21st/Guadalupe, 23rd/San Gabriel) between 7:30 AM and 9:00 AM on weekdays to feed the incoming student migration wave.